Zanis Waldheims

 Zanis Waldheims (Žanis Valdheims; 19 September 1909 – 19 July 1993) was a Latvian geometric abstractionist artist who produced contemporary art from the 1950s until his death in 1993.

 He adopted an art-based research practice to develop a visual language of geometric abstraction that acts as a map to orient thinking and understanding towards solutions that lead to peace and security.
-In addition to a collection of over 650 works of art, he documented his ideas in thousands of handwritten notes and figures, in sketchbooks and an abundant correspondence along with his personal diaries.
+In addition to having a collection of over 650 pieces of art, he also kept extensive personal journals, sketchbooks, and hundreds of handwritten notes and figures that served as documentation for his ideas.

 Biography

 Zanis Waldheims lived his early years in Latvia and experienced World War I and the subsequent declaration of independence from communist Russia in 1918.
 He married Irene Migla in 1938 and they had two children.
 He completed his studies in law at the Riga University in 1941 but never practiced because of the Russian and German occupations of Latvia.
 By the end of 1945, they lived in the United Nations Relief and Rehabilitation Administration (UNRAA) refugee camps in Bamberg, Germany.
 They separated in 1947.
 His wife and children moved to Michigan State in the United States, while he moved to France for the next five years.

 He emigrated to Canada in February 1952 and settled in Montreal where he worked as a labourer in a goods and materials distribution warehouse.
 He was joined one year later by Bernadette Pekss, a Latvian compatriot he met in Paris and with whom he lived until his death.
 In 1961, he was laid off and dedicated the next ten years to the development of his ideas on geometrization.
 He returned to work in 1971 and continued to expand his ideas on geometrization and his art until his death.